Have a Power Transformer Question?

 The number of turns on the primary determines the strength of the magnetic field created in the core.
 This is called the flux density.

-A three-phase transformer operates just like three of the above single-phase transformers.
-For convenience, they may be wound sharing the three legs of one iron core.
+A three-phase transformer operates just like three of the above single-phase transformers, with certain configurations of the coil’s starts and finishes to determine the vector (Delta-Star etc).
+They are typically be wound sharing three legs of one iron core.

 A power transformer may be specified as follows: